-Ed Shapiro is an experienced litigator of a wide variety of matters, with particular experience in complex civil litigation and in the conduct and defense of investigations into allegations of complex fraud or other wrongful business conduct.
-Mr. Shapiro has deep courtroom experience, having been lead trial counsel in dozens of forums (including state and federal courts in each of New York, Delaware, Maryland, the District of Columbia, Virginia, Pennsylvania and Minnesota, as well as administrative courts and arbitral forums such as the American Arbitration Association (AAA), the NASD and the International Chamber of Commerce).
-He has represented clients across a broad spectrum of subject matters, including securities fraud, procurement fraud, corporate governance disputes and commercial contract and tort disputes.
+Ed Shapiro retired from the partnership on December 31, 2019.
+He was an experienced litigator of a wide variety of matters, with particular experience in complex civil litigation and in the conduct and defense of investigations into allegations of complex fraud or other wrongful business conduct.
+Mr. Shapiro has deep courtroom experience, having been lead trial counsel in dozens of forums (including state and federal courts in each of New York, Delaware, Maryland, the District of Columbia, Virginia, Pennsylvania, and Minnesota, as well as administrative courts and arbitral forums such as the American Arbitration Association (AAA), the NASD, and the International Chamber of Commerce).
+He has represented clients across a broad spectrum of subject matters, including securities fraud, procurement fraud, corporate governance disputes, and commercial contract and tort disputes.

 He has assisted both US target businesses and foreign acquirers in obtaining CFIUS approval for their transactions, both by presenting to the government the characteristics of the parties and the transaction to support deal clearance, and by structuring governance arrangements (including mitigation agreements of various kinds).
 He has also helped assist such companies maintain the highest levels of security clearance following foreign acquisition of control.

 From 1986-88, Mr. Shapiro was Assistant General Counsel of the Department of Defense, where he and his staff were responsible for, among other matters, management of the Department's legal response to the Iran-Contra investigation, defense industrial security matters, and ethics/standards of conduct issues.